kallehiitola/evermail/Documentation/Architecture.md

 | Blob storage outage | Can't upload/download | GRS replication, failover to secondary region |
 | Stripe webhook failure | Payment not reflected | Webhook retry logic, manual reconciliation dashboard |

+### Compliance console (admin UI)

+The admin area gains a dedicated compliance workspace that folds the raw `AuditLogs` table and GDPR job entities into a friendly MudBlazor experience:

+1. **Data flow**
+   - `AuditLogQueryService` (new application service) projects filtered logs via EF Core, applying tenant-scoped filters and pagination.
+   - `GET /api/v1/audit/logs` returns a `PagedResult<AuditLogDto>` that the MudBlazor table consumes via server-side data mode.
+   - `GET /api/v1/audit/logs/export` re-runs the same filter but streams a CSV (`text/csv`) with up to 10 k rows and a SHA-256 hash header for tamper evidence.
+   - `GET /api/v1/compliance/gdpr-jobs` aggregates `UserDataExports` + `UserDeletionJobs` so the UI can render status chips and download buttons.

+2. **UI components**
+   - `Admin/AuditLogs.razor` hosts the grid, filter panel, anomaly summaries, and export button.
+It subscribes to the global rate-limit notifier/toast service so 429s remain understandable even while reviewing logs.
+   - `AuditLogDetailsDrawer.razor` renders the selected row’s metadata, prettifying JSON in the `Details` column and flagging mismatched IP → geo lookups (future enhancement).
+   - `GdprJobTimeline.razor` reuses the existing user-export DTOs but scopes them to the tenant, listing requester, timestamps, status, and SAS download links (read-only).

+3. **Aspire considerations**
+   - Everything stays inside the current Aspire solution—no extra services to orchestrate.
+The APIs sit in the WebApp project; the UI is another Blazor page.
+   - Exports stream directly from the WebApp container, so no Az Functions or storage staging is required.
+Long-running exports reuse the existing background `UserDataExport` infrastructure if we later need asynchronous dumps.

+4. **Security**
+   - Endpoints are `[Authorize(Roles = "Admin")]` and reuse `TenantContext` so tenants never leak data across workspaces.
+   - CSV download links never expose signed URLs; instead we send the file inline with `Content-Disposition: attachment`.
+   - Every export action writes a second audit entry (`AuditLogCsvExported`) to prove evidence packs were generated.

 ## Cost Model

 ### Infrastructure Costs (Monthly, Estimated)